-Internal Measure: 25%
+Internal Measure: 50%

-Compounded annual growth rate in earnings per share measured over a three-year performance period ending December 31, 2017.
+Return percentage of ROATCE measured over a three-year performance period ending December 31, 2019.

-External Measure: 75%
+External Measure: 50%

-Total shareholder return relative to the peer group measured over a three-year performance period ending December 31, 2017.
+Total shareholder return relative to the peer group measured over a three-year performance period ending December 31, 2019.

-The awards for the Named Executive Officers (other than the Chief Executive Officer) under the Amended and Restated 2008 Incentive Compensation Plan consisted of a combination of Performance-based Restricted Stock Units and Service-based Restricted Stock.
+The awards for the NEOs (other than the CEO) under the Amended and Restated 2008 Incentive Compensation Plan consisted of a combination of Performance-based Restricted Stock Units and Service-based Restricted Stock.
 The majority of the value awarded (75%) consisted of Performance-based Restricted Stock Units, as illustrated below: